kengru/rust-book/guessing_game/README.md

 ## Thoughts

 - I really need to learn vim.
-Will be forcing myself to do it.
+Will be forcing myself to do it. (wont)